Top 10 Estate Planning Mistakes

 Law changes along with personal, family and business changes make it necessary to update your will or Trust.
 For a lot of families, a Trust is more appropriate than a will and seeking out an estate planning expert can prevent your family from conflicts and substantial legal fees and costs associated with probate court.
 A second opinion is always good because a lot of attorneys are not seasoned estate planning attorneys and fail to understand the complicated family conflicts and ever-changing estate tax laws.
 For example, have you had a baby, moved to a different state, accumulated additional assets, or been married or recently divorced?
 If you have had a substantial change in your family or personal life, you should strongly consider scheduling an appointment with an estate planning attorney.

-Sean Robertson is a Yorkville and Kendall County Estate Planning Attorney focused on estate planning, living trust, powers of attorneys, and living trust planning in the Yorkville area such as Oswego, Plano, Aurora, Montgomery, Bristol, Newark, Plainfield, Joliet, Shorewood, Minooka, and Joliet.
-Call Sean Robertson at 630-882-9117.
+We are a Yorkville and Kendall County Estate Planning Attorney focused on estate planning, living trust, powers of attorneys, and living trust planning in the Yorkville area such as Oswego, Plano, Aurora, Montgomery, Bristol, Newark, Plainfield, Joliet, Shorewood, Minooka, and Joliet.
+Call Sean at 630-780-1034.